totolol123/tyano-core/documentation/tasks.md

 Improvements
 ------------

+- Improve stairs movement so that the player exits a the most logical position if free.
+- Improve updating creature direction after diagonal movement.
 - Make `Game::clearSpectatorCache` obsolete by (partial?) invalidation in `Map::onCreatureMoved`.
 - Use scheduler for decaying items.
 - Corpse lifecycles without difficult decaying configuration and flexible lifetime (e.g. corpses of bosses and players should last longer and be immobile for longer).